Institute for Sustainable Infrastructure Envision Platinum

 With an Envision Platinum rating (the highest possible), the new Terminal B is the first project to earn recognition under v3 of the framework developed by the Institute for Sustainable Infrastructure.
 The Institute evaluated the project on criteria including traditional factors such as reducing emissions, recycling materials, and conserving energy and water.
 It also looked at more holistic indicators of social and economic sustainability such as minimizing construction impacts, providing employment opportunities for residents, resilient design, and improving mobility and access.

 Many of the sustainable design strategies enhance the passenger experience.
 The team focused on creating an optimal building orientation, providing flexibility for constant change, and using natural and locally sourced materials.
 Strategic use of daylighting and clear lines of sight highlight important destinations, helping travelers intuitively move through the terminal while reducing the need for artificial lighting.
 A solar thermal system generates hot water for restrooms.

 During the COVID-19 pandemic, the terminal’s expansive, open spaces allowed the facility to easily adapt to enhanced distancing and infection-control protocols.

-Additional taxilanes created from the terminal’s island-and-bridges design reduce aicraft fuel consumption and pollution by cutting down on time spent taxiing and idling.
+New dual taxilanes and additional taxilanes created underneath the terminal’s island-and-bridges configuration reduce aircraft fuel consumption and pollution by reducing time spent taxiing and idling.